 Accounting for change

-Frank Pick departed London Transport in 1941.
-His success was possible due to the support he received from the Underground’s chairman, Lord Ashfield.
-Following the departure of both Pick and Ashfield, as growing private car ownership led to declining passenger numbers, cost was prioritised over quality, and a period of neglect followed.
+Frank Pick’s successful management of London Transport was possible due to the support he received from the company’s chairman, Lord Ashfield.
+The departure of both Pick and Ashfield – plus growing private car ownership and declining passenger numbers – soon costs were being prioritised over quality, and a period of neglect followed.

-The last 15 years have seen these factors reverse, and the network is again getting the attention it deserves.
+Thankfully the last 15 years have seen these factors reverse, with the network again getting the attention it deserves.
 New lines are being built, while existing stations are being upgraded and repaired.
-Transport for London are managing this renewal by following what they term the Station Design Idiom, a set of nine principles that will underpin design across the Underground network over the coming years.
-These are referred to on every project, be they a small-scale repair, a major refurbishment or a brand new station.
+Transport for London are managing this renewal by following the Station Design Idiom, a set of nine principles that underpin design across the Underground network.
+These are referred to on every project, be it a small-scale repair, a major refurbishment or a brand new station.

 In How Buildings Learn, Stewart Brand expands upon Frank Duffy’s idea that different timescales can be seen to effect a building.
 Called shearing layers, he describes these as follows:

-- Site: the geographical setting, urban location and legally defined lot, whose boundaries and context outlast generations of ephemeral buildings.
+- Site: the geographical setting and legally defined location, whose boundaries and context will outlast generations of ephemeral buildings.

 - Structure: the foundation and load-bearing elements.
 Perilous and expensive to change, they remain in place for decades, if not centuries.

-- Skin: the exterior surfaces will change every twenty years or so, either to keep up with fashion, technology or because they are in need of repair.
+- Skin: the exterior surfaces that change every twenty years or so, either to keep up with fashion, technology or because they are in need of repair.

 - Services: the wiring, plumbing, fire sprinkler systems and moving parts like elevators and escalators.

-- Space Plan: the interior layout being composed of walls, ceilings, floors, and doors that will be adapted to meet the needs of the tenant.
+- Space Plan: the interior layout, composed of walls, ceilings, floors and doors that will be adapted to meet the needs of the current tenant.